floelhoeffel/prisma-2021-11-show-and-tell/08-db-push.md

 - We decided to not invest into schema migrations as the vast majority* of projects don't use schemas
 - added support for `index` and `unique` so at least management of  indexes and constraints is possible,

-*According to MongoDB PMs over 2/3 of all projects in Atlas don't use schemas at all.
+*over 2/3 of the projects in Atlas don't use schemas

 ```tsx
 model BlogPost {